MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 Microsoft Copilot is an AI-powered assistant that helps you be more creative, productive, and efficient.
 You can chat with Copilot in Business Central to get answers and insights about [!INCLUDE[prod_short](includes/prod_short.md)] and your business data by typing what you want to know in natural language.

-Chat with Copilot, also called as chat, is an interactive feature that answers your questions without requiring you to navigate the user interface or the product documentation.
+Chat with Copilot, also called chat, is an interactive feature that answers your questions without requiring you to navigate the user interface or the product documentation.
 The Copilot pane is available from anywhere in the [!INCLUDE[prod_short](includes/prod_short.md)] client.

 You can ask questions in natural language, like "How do I deliver goods to my customers directly from my vendors?" or "Do we have any office chairs in stock for under $600?"
 In response, Copilot provides answers in natural language.
 Depending on the questions, answers can include plain text, links to records or pages in [!INCLUDE[prod_short](includes/prod_short.md)], and links to [!INCLUDE[prod_short](includes/prod_short.md)] help articles on Microsoft Learn.

-## What are capabilities of Chat with Copilot?
+## What are the capabilities of Chat with Copilot?

 You can chat with Copilot to get answers to the following classes of questions: